 Coupons are accepted at most larger retail pharmacies including Kroger, Walmart and Publix.

 Find online at GoodRx.com or download in the app store.

 The Kroger Rx Savings Club is a $36 per year (or $72 per year for a family of 6) discount program that makes most generic medications FREE, $3 or $6 per month.
 View the medication list and apply online at www.krogersc.com

-Publix offers some routine medications including Metformin, Amlodipine and Lisinopril absolutely FREE and offers several other generics at $7.50 for a 90-day supply.
-View the whole drug list here
+Publix offers some routine medications including Metformin, Amlodipine and Lisinopril for $7.50 for a 90-day supply.
+Ask the pharmacy for their full discounted drug list.

 Walmart offers many generic medications for $4, $9 or $15 for a 30-day supply.
 View the whole list here